 I lived for around 5 months in a traditional mud Navajo hogan and tended a flock of sheep near Monument Valley.
 I then sough more isolation, bought enough canned food to last the rest of the year, deposited it and then hiked into a spot about 40 miles due south of Chaco Canyon in New Mexico.
 There, I built my own shelter against a boulder out of mud and grass (adobe), and then, with no fire, no flashlight, nothing to read or write with, no tent, and no sleeping bag, I stared at the skies and prowled around in the moonlight.

-I was curious about extreme solitude, and what insights might be derived from a direct, unfiltered relationship with existence.
-I learned that we’re not alone, even when we’re alone.
-I learned to greatly respect the power of the imagination.
-I learned patience, and to have a different relationship with time.
+I was curious about extreme solitude, and what insights might be derived from a direct, unfiltered relationship with existence and I learned that we’re not alone, even when we’re alone.
+I also learned to greatly respect the power of the imagination.
+The experience taught me patience, and to have a different relationship with time.
 I learned not to be afraid of death.

 The final chapter of this “Trek Trifecta” was your “Good in America Tour”.
 Did you find something good?